OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 ## How do these bonds affect the backing per OHM?

-- The protocol acquires and burns OHM for a fraction of the backing per OHM.
+- The protocol acquires and burns OHM at a discount compared to backing per OHM.
-- The remaining fraction of the backing increases the backing of all other OHM tokens.
+- The revenues from inverse bonds increase the backing of all remaining OHM tokens.

-## How do these bonds effect the runway?

-- Bonds that pay out risk-free assets will shorten the runway.
-- Bonds that pay out other assets will extend the runway.

 ## Do these bonds guarantee a price floor?

 - No. They simply increase the backing per OHM and absorb some sell pressure.
-- That has a positive effect on the market price of OHM.
+- It is effectively the treasury acting as a whale buying OHM, supporting the market.
+  As this whale can effectively buy all the circulating OHM, it reinforces market confidence.

 ## Can these bonds drain the treasury?

 - The policy team decides how much OHM can be bonded in total.
 - The policy team allocates the amount of payout assets upfront to safeguard the treasury.
-- Inverse bonds do not have direct access to treasury assets.
+- In terms of implementation, inverse bonds do not have direct access to treasury assets.

 ## Will the DAO itself bond OHM?

 - No, OHM in DAO funds will not be used for inverse bonds.

-## Why are they called "inverse" bonds?

-- Regular [bonds](./bonding.md) take in treasury assets in exchange for OHM.
-- Inverse bonds take in OHM in exchange for treasury assets, so the _inverse_.

 ## Are these bonds the same as a buyback?